funshine/uvc-gadget-new/Readme.md

         -f device      Framebuffer device
         -h             Print this help screen and exit -i path        Path to MJPEG/YUYV image
-        -l             Use onboard led0 for streaming status indication -m value       STDIN stream dimension (WIDTHxHEIGHT like 800x600) -n value       Number of Video buffers (b/w 2 and 32)
+        -j             Use JPEG format instead of MJPEG for V4L2 input device -l             Use onboard led0 for streaming status indication -m value       STDIN stream dimension (WIDTHxHEIGHT like 800x600) -n value       Number of Video buffers (b/w 2 and 32)